 “I realize not all leaders have the will to do this,” he continued, “but if you do, you will be shocked and amazed by the performance of your people when they feel this kind of safety and loyalty.”

 Should a recession happen, the survey found that nearly half of employees (47%) don’t believe their employer would adequately convey its recession plans, and an astonishing two-thirds of managers don’t think senior leadership would convey its plans.

-However, roughly the same about of managers (67%) said they feel the leadership can lead them through a recession, and 58% of non-managers felt similarly.
+However, roughly the same amount of managers (67%) said they feel the leadership can lead them through a recession, and 58% of non-managers felt similarly.
 So even though workers don’t feel recession plans would be adequately communicated, the majority still trust their company to get them through a recession.

 Bean believes, though, companies should be as transparent about its plans to its employees as possible.

 “If your company hasn’t established a recession plan yet, make sure you do it now,” he said.
-“Communicate it with your employees, and start acting on it.”
+“Communicate it with your employees and start acting on it.”

 If you need assistance, check out our article on developing a recession plan.

 Insight Global commissioned Atomik Research to conduct an online survey of 1,004 working adults in the United States, including 503 full-time workers in management positions and 501 full-time workers who are not in management positions.
 Survey participants worked in professions within primarily white-collar industries.